ctschroeder/tutorials/antconc-programming-historian.md

 - You want the REFERENCE corpus to be the corpus for comparison

 - So for this activity -- analyzing the Spielberg reviews -- you want Spielberg to be TARGET and the larger 400-review corpus to be REFERENCE.
-Swap if necessary; be sure to click "Load" and "Apply" every time you swap.*

 **PRO TIP from Dr. S:** if you get confused with your corpora and need to restart, clear everything in AntConc out with File > Clear All Tools and Files.
 Then Load your TARGET corpus first ; load the REFERENCE corpus using the corpus manager.
 * In fact, let's do this:  Clear All Tools and Files.
 (You should see no files in that left pane.)